Adelaide 36ers

-The Adelaide 36ers, also known as the Sixers, are an Australian professional men's basketball team in the National Basketball League (NBL).
+The Adelaide 36ers are an Australian professional men's basketball team in the National Basketball League (NBL).
 The 36ers are the only team in the league representing the state of South Australia and are based in the state's capital of Adelaide.
 The club was originally called the Adelaide City Eagles when they joined the NBL in 1982, but changed their name to the 36ers the following year.
 The 36ers nickname comes from the fact that the Colony of South Australia was officially proclaimed on 28 December 1836.
 Since 2019, the 36ers play their home games at the Adelaide Entertainment Centre.

 The 36ers' tally of four championships is equal with the New Zealand Breakers, and fourth only behind the Sydney Kings (five), Melbourne United (six) and Perth Wildcats (ten) as the most by any club in the NBL's history.

+As of 2024, the 36ers are the only NBL team to defeat a team from the National Basketball Association (NBA), having beaten the Phoenix Suns 134–124 in a preseason game on 2 October 2022.

 History

 1980s: The Golden Era

 After the demise of the Forestville Eagles at the end of the 1981 NBL season had left the West Adelaide Bearcats as Adelaide's only representative in the NBL, the Basketball Association of South Australia formed a composite team representing all the state league teams (not the Bearcats).
 This team was known as the Adelaide City Eagles when they joined the NBL in 1982.
 Mike Osborne was appointed as team coach, Chris Stirling was captain and the team, like West Adelaide, played out of the 3,000 seat Apollo Stadium.
 The Eagles performed well in their first season but missed the playoffs finishing in 7th place on the ladder with a 15–11 record.
 The championship was won that year by the West Adelaide Bearcats who featured future 36ers in 1982 NBL MVP Al Green, Moscow Olympian Peter Ali and veteran guard Ray Wood.

 The Adelaide City Eagles changed their name after the 1982 season to the Adelaide 36ers to reflect on the history of South Australia's proclamation in 1836.
 Mike Osborne continued as head coach while David Winslow was named team captain.
 The 36ers once again missed the NBL playoffs in 1983 finishing 6th on the ladder with an 11–11 record.

-The 1984 NBL season saw the first time the 36ers would reach the NBL finals, finishing the regular season in 3rd place in the Western Division with a 16–7 record.
+The 1984 NBL season saw the 36ers reach the NBL finals for the first time, finishing the regular season in 3rd place in the Western Division with a 16–7 record.
 The team lost their Elimination Final to the Nunawading Spectres 108–101.
+Mike Osborne was subsequently released as head coach.

-Following the season, Mike Osborne was not retained as coach.
-With the West Adelaide Bearcats facing financial difficulties, the club pulled out of the NBL after 1984 with a number of their players joining the 36ers.
-From 1985 the Adelaide 36ers would be the sole South Australian team in the NBL, a situation that continues as of the 2016–17 NBL season.
+Following the 1984 season, the West Adelaide Bearcats merged with the 36ers to form one 'Adelaide' team in the NBL, with the Bearcats providing six players to the roster.